desktop computer with Claim MD website on the screen

 Screenshot of Practice Better

-IMPORTANT: The billing provider used on your claims may not always be the same.
-This is because some insurance providers contract individuals, while some contract groups.
+IMPORTANT: The billing provider you use on your claims may not always be the same.
+This is because some insurance providers contract individuals, while others contract groups.

 If you contracted with an insurance company as an individual, YOU are the billing provider.
 That means your type 1 NPI is the correct one to use.
 For example, I am contracted as an individual with BCBS.
 So I put my type 1 NPI as the billing provider on BCBS claims.